mtongnz/ESP8266_ArtNetNode_v2/README.md

 As this code is still in beta, the source is not yet publicly available.
 The device may also be unstable or unsuitable for use.

+Please read this entire page as some features are not yet implemented.
+If you use this, please give me feedback so I can improove it.

+If you find this helpful and you're feeling generous, I'd love for you to buy me a beer: https://www.paypal.me/mtongnz

 ## Known Issues
  - Occasional reboot ~10 seconds after start.
 Normally sorts itself out after this.
  - Change Node Name via Web UI missing.
 This was an oversight when designing the GUI.
 You can change it via DMX Workshop if you must :)